jsullivanlive/dbsaver/README.md

 Ideas:

+- salesforce benchmarking tool (to know if your instance is slow)
 - super user tool which gives you total visibility into your org and anything that's happening
   - alert for any security weirdness
   - get proactive notifications if someone else changed a lot of records in your org